Public research funding

 Photo credit: BlueNalu

-Companies are already developing these foods, but it will take government investment to accelerate progress, bring prices down and make these options available everywhere.
+Companies are already developing these foods, and some governments are leading the way in investing, but it will take much higher levels of government investment to accelerate progress, bring prices down and make these options available everywhere.

 “Given that taste, price and convenience decide what most people eat, publicly funded research should focus on making plant-based and cultivated meat competitive on these fronts – so that sustainable options become the default choice.”